Ironhack-Data-BCN-July-2022/lab-mysql-basics/readme.md

 In this lab, you will be using the `files_for_lab/mysql_dump.sql` database.
 Load it into MySQL Workbench, and there you will find a `bank` database which we will use for the following exercise.

+One possible way to load it through MySQL Workbench would be: `Server > Data import > Import from self-contained file > select path to your file by clicking on the dot > Start import`

 Here, we will practice selecting and projecting data.
 You can finish all questions with only those clauses:

 - `SELECT`